jacknosnwnag/MD-FOR-FINAL-CT-Assessment/Greg game markdown.md

-# Brainstorming : 1.
-A bus thats trying to get to the end of the level, similar to the part A unity game
-#                 2. Perhaps an entity training to chase the bus, or main character
-#                 3. Obstacles that the bus has to go over
-#
 # Identifying a Need:
 ##### Helping young children improve hand eye coordination through an entertaining, interactive and heart racing game that can promote focus and thinking on the spot.